Group Network Hawkes Process: THEORETICAL PROPERTIES

-Theorem~\ref{thm1} asserts that even if $G$ is over-specified, all model parameters can still be consistently estimated.
-In particular, the background intensity $\mu_{g_i}^0(\cdot)$ and the node-specific parameters $\btheta_{g_i^0}^0$ can still be consistently estimated for all network nodes.
-Furthermore, the transition matrix $\B^0$ that involves all $\phi_{g_ig_j}^0$'s can also be consistently estimated, which is of important practical interest since the estimated $\wh\B^r$ can be used to study the network interactions following Section~\ref{sec::brach}.
-However, we remark that Theorem~2 is unlikely to hold when $G<G_0$, in which case nodes from different groups are forced into the same group, resulting in biased parameter estimators.
+Theorem~\ref{thm1} asserts that even if $G$ is over-specified, both the clustering error $\rho_{mT}$ and the parameter estimation errors converge to $0$, and the convergence rate is primarily determined by $T$ rather than the number of nodes $m$.
+The convergence rates are also negatively impacted by large values of $b$ and $\ol d$, where the former is the triggering function range that controls the strength of serial dependence among offspring of the same parent, and the latter represents the level of connectivity among network nodes.
+Furthermore, the quantity $\tau_m$ in Assumption~\ref{assum:iden} is also affected by $d_i$'s and may also grow as the network becomes denser, leading to a slower convergence rate.
+Particularly, it is of important practical interest to consistently estimate the transition matrix $\B^0$, since the estimator $\wh\B$ can be used to study the network interactions following Section~\ref{sec::brach}.
+We remark that Theorem~2 is unlikely to hold when $G<G_0$, in which case nodes from different groups are forced into the same group, resulting in biased parameter estimators.

-Some remarks are in order for condition~\eqref{assum:T_consist}.
-As the range of triggering function's, i.e., $b$, increases, the dependence becomes stronger among observed event times and renders the need for a larger $T$.
-Furthermore, by Theorem~\ref{thmfam}, $\tau_{m}$ is roughly (when $\delta=0$) the average number of offspring events on the network that are triggered by a parent event occurring on the most influential node.
-In this sense, $\tau_m$ can be viewed as a measure of the network connectivity level.
-A larger $\tau_m$ would potentially result in more clustered event times and it would require a larger $T$ to offset such an effect for model estimation.
-Condition~\eqref{assum:T_consist} requires that $\tau_m$ cannot exceed the order of $O(T^{1/8})$ as $m$ increases, which is an upper bound new to the literature.